 At the end of Bravadziluk street, you will arrive at Sarajevo City Hall, known as Vijecnica.
 This magnificent building was destroyed in the war in the ’90s, and was finally rebuilt in 2014.
 All ornamentations were repaired by hand.
 In the City Hall, there are rooms with exhibitions that depict the history of Sarajevo.

-After your stroll around the city hal, head towards the Yellow Fortress, which stands in the heart of the Old town.
+One of the best things to do in Sarajevo is the Yellow Fortress, which stands in the heart of the Old town.
 This is the perfect place for sunset and offers a beautiful view of the town.
 It is located at the eastern entrance of the city, at the beginning of the Sarajevo Valley, where the entire city sits.

 Next to the fortress, there is also a nice cafe to get a drink and relax in a soothing ambiance.